Bernard Hartze

-Bernard “Dancing Shoes” Hartze (born 5 March 1950) is a South African retired professional footballer who played as a midfielder.
+Bernard “Dancing Shoes” Hartze (born 5 March 1950 - dead 16 January 2024) is a South African retired professional footballer who played as a midfielder.
 He played in several leagues in South Africa and the United States.
 Early on, Hartze was given the nickname “Dancing Shoes” because of his deft dribbling skills and footwork.

 Youth

 Hartze was born in Marabastad section of Pretoria, South Africa in 1950 to a Dutch father and a South African mother.
 This ethnic diversity would designate him as coloured by the South African government.
-At age 14 he was amongst a group of schoolboys who in the early 1960s formed the Mamelodi Sundowns, and he signed his first professional contract at age 15.
+At age 14 he was amongst a group of schoolboys who in the early 1960s formed the Pretoria Sundowns, and he signed his first professional contract at age 15.